Roy's Motel and Cafe

 Roy Crowl passed away in 1977, and meanwhile the town of Amboy limped along.
 The famous sign was no longer lit up sometime in the eighties.
 Things progressed like this until 1995 when Timothy White leased the town to use for filming locations.
 He purchased the entire town in February 2000 from Burris, who passed away a few months later on August 10th, 2000 at the age of 91.
 White ran the property poorly and it went into foreclosure in February 2005.

 Visiting the town today, one can use the public restroom there, as well as get gas at the station.
 For some reason, there's a large white statue of a stallion, rearing up, out front of the bathrooms.
 A shop is opened that serves some pre made or packaged food, as well as souvenirs.
-You can walk by and check out some of the other, mostly abandoned structures, including the cabins, the building with googie architecture where guests use to check in (it's planned to turn this into a gift shop), the church (formerly St. Raymond's, it closed in 1970), school, and even the post office.
-There are, of course, the awesome Route 66 emblems drawn on the road out front of Roy's and one can pose in the road with them, getting a picture of both the emblems and the famous sign.
+You can walk by and check out some of the other, mostly abandoned structures, including the cabins, the building with googie architecture where guests use to check in (I've heard rumors that it's planned to turn this lobby into a gift shop, although I think it looks awesome setup as a replica of an old style lobby), the church (formerly St. Raymond's, it closed in 1970), school, and even the post office.
+As it's the desert, other weirdness seems to just be attracted to the town.
+There's a trash pole, for some random reason, apparently replacing a falled shoe tree that is no longer with us.
+There are, of course, the awesome Route 66 emblems drawn on the road out front of Roy's and one can pose in the road with them, as there is little traffic now adays, getting a picture of both the emblems and the famous sign.

 Amboy still has an operating post office.
 I believe the building was built in 1965.
 Before that, the post office operated out of a convenience store, a motel cabin, and even a trailer.